SuleimanFarah/sunpy/GSOC/2014/GSoC-2014-Asish-Panda.md

 1. Creation of classes for coordinate representation(Cartesian, Spherical, cylindrical) .
 These classes would inherit from a common base class to avoid code duplication.
 Also the various methods for transformation between the representation would be present here.

-2. Creating coordinate frame class(helio projective,  helio-centric and helio grahpic).
+2. Creating coordinate frame class(helio projective,  helio-centric and helio graphic).
 These will be subclasses of a parent coordinate frame class.
 Much of the transformation algorithm between them would be re-usable from the existing `sunpy.wcs`.

 ### Deliveries
 1. Fully implemented and usable Representation Classes.